jennguyen1/nhuyhoa/_posts/2015-11-15-OLS-Box-Cox.md

 # Background
 When regression diagnostics display a violation of assumptions, one step we can take is to transform our variables.
 The Box-Cox family of transformations provide a procedure for finding the best transformation.
 This parameterized family of transformations is continuous at $$y>0$$ for a fixed $$\lambda$$ and it is continuous at $$\lambda$$ for a fixed $$y$$, even at $$\lambda = 0$$.

 Let Y be the response variable.
-Then
+Then <br>
 $$\mathbf{y^{(\lambda})} = \left[\begin{array}
 {rrr}
   \frac{y^{\lambda} - 1}{\lambda} & \lambda \ne 0 \\